vanguyen333/nextjxRouting/README.md

 </Routes>
 </Router>

+export default App;

+b) Nextjs routing
+use a file-based routing system.
+Folders are used to define routes
+Files are used to create UI for that route segment
+For instance, to convert the previous React.js routing example into Next.js , we only need to create 2 folders named about and contact.
+We'll create a special file associated with that route segment inside each folder, such as page.js or page.jsx

-export default App; 2.
-What is the purpose of route groups, and how can they be created in Next.js?
+2. What is the purpose of route groups, and how can they be created in Next.js?
 3. What is a dynamic route, and why should we create dynamic routes in web applications?

 First, run the development server: